jxsl13/twlog/README.md

-# twlog-who-said
+# twlog

-twlog-who-said is a small utility that analyzes Teeworlds log files in order to determine who said a specific phrase.
+twlog is a small utility that analyzes Teeworlds and DDNet log files.
 This is useful for determining a list of ip addresses of spam bots based on a specific phrase they use.

 ## installation